Early diagnosis of vascular disease.

 If you are at an increased risk of developing heart disease due to obesity, family history, diabetes, smoking, elevated blood pressure, or other co-morbid conditions, your podiatric physician can diagnose early signs of trouble.
 We'll work with cardiologists, dietitians, and vascular surgeons to develop a personalized treatment plan designed to help prevent further complications and improve your overall health and wellness.

-To learn more about how NWH’s podiatric medicine experts can help you put your best foot forward, contact us at 914-666-1371.
+To learn more about how NWH’s podiatric medicine experts can help you put your best foot forward, call our physician referral line for a podiatrist: 877.4 NWH DOC, (877) 469-4362 or request a physician referral online.